deparr/tairiki.nvim/README.md

 *For latest [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter) syntax highlight, upgraded to Neovim 0.8.0 or later built with tree-sitter 0.20.3+*

+Experimental: Use the `minimal` branch for a simplified version that sets fewer highlight groups; primarily the base nvim groups and a few tree-sitter ones.

-> Disclaimer: I wrote this colorscheme for myself and don't really expect others to use it.
+> Disclaimer: I compiled this colorscheme for myself and don't really expect others to use it.
 There's probably broken / bad highlights everywhere, especially in langs I don't use.
 Create an issue if something is off, or set a custom highlight/color (see [Customization](#customization))

 ### Features
   * TODO: re-write these